The 8 Best Dog Cones Australia: Tested & Evaluated 2023

 A final alternative to the cone is recovery clothes.
 A recovery shirt will fit tightly and cover your dog’s whole abdomen.
 In theory, this should prevent the dog from scratching.
 Recovery clothes can be much easier for dogs to adapt to, which makes them very appealing.
 Your dog can move normally, see everything, and eat without issues.

 However, there are some issues that make recovery shirts a questionable alternative to cones.
 Consider, for example, what an experienced vet says about covering incisions after surgery:

 "Covering an incision when the patient goes outside will help keep it clean, but avoid keeping a bandage on at all times, unless directed to by your veterinarian.
-While bandaging can be helpful in some situations, it can potentially slow down healing if used inappropriately and can cause other sores or lesions” - Dr Chelsea Sykes, DVM, for PetMD
+While bandaging can be helpful in some situations, it can potentially slow down healing if used inappropriately and can cause other sores or lesions” - Dr Chelsea Sykes, DVM.

 A shirt will, of course, cover the sensitive area you are trying to protect.
 While protecting the spot, it also reduces the airflow, thus potentially slowing the healing process.
 For this reason, it is probably not the best idea to keep a recovery shirt on all the time.
 But in combination with a cone or a collar, it can be great for providing some comfort and relief to your dog.

 My Final Thoughts

 When it comes to recovery aids, there is no perfect solution.
 No matter if it’s a cone, an inflatable collar, or a shirt, it will be slightly uncomfortable for your dog.
 But these things are necessary for a speedy recovery!

 If you are looking for a modern, softer dog cone, then our team of independent experts think the Kong Cloud Cone is the top product.
 If you think your dog might do better with a more traditional cone, then we suggest that you go with the Zen Pet Zen Cone.
 In any case, we hope this guide has helped you help your dog be healthy again.